 There are two basic considerations to be made when trying to ensure a healthy head of hair.
 The first is to be aware that as hair is forming it is alive.
 Each follicle, the pocket within the scalp where the hair is growing from, has its own network of nerves and blood supply.
 The capillaries in the follicle are delivering nutrients to the live cells as they become the keratinized protein that grow outward from the scalp.
 The nutrients that the hair needs come from what an individual consumes internally in their diet, therefore a healthy diet is the most important.
-Read our blog The Healthy Hair Diet for specific advice.
+Read our blog Nutrition for Healthy Hair for more information.

 Once the hair is formed and it grows away from the scalp, external factors must be taken into account to maintain healthy hair.
 These factors include an awareness of choosing appropriate hair care products that specifically target ones needs.
 Holistic Hair recommend a Natural Shampoo, and Conditioner, with our Herbal Finishing Rinse and Essential Scalp Spray for individuals who are experiencing excessing hair shedding or hair loss.
 A weekly scalp treatment with our Scalp Treatment Oil is helpful for inflammatory scalp conditions and removal of scale/plaque build-up that can cause hair loss.
 Using the Scalp Treatment Oil for a weekly scalp massage can encourage blood flow to the hair follicles.
 A 2016 study showed an increase in hair thickness is possible with scalp massage.
 Care should also be taken in styling of the hair.
 Although hair is resilient, constant abuse, will cumulatively take a toll.
 Avoid being rough when towel drying, keep a blow dryer at a lower setting both with velocity and heat, and use the proper aids for styling, brushing and combing.

 Authored by the Holistic Hair panel of experts